PeterNaydenov/visual-controller-for-vue3/readme.md

 ### VisualController.getApp ()
-Returns vue-app associated with a container.
-Provides access to the methods of parent vue-app component.
+Returns the library of functions provided from method `setupUpdates`.
+If setupUpdates was not called from the vue-app, result will be an empty object.

 ```js
  let controls = html.getApp ( containerID )